Skip to main content

 Technical Analysis

 CVE-2025-62382 is an external control of file name or path vulnerability (CWE-73) affecting Frigate, a network video recorder software that performs real-time local object detection for IP cameras.
 In versions prior to 0.16.2, the export workflow allows an authenticated operator to nominate any filesystem location as the thumbnail source for a video export.
-The nominated path is copied verbatim into the publicly served clips directory, which is accessible over the network.
-This behavior allows a low-privilege user with API access to exploit a race condition during the background exporter's file copying process to read arbitrary files on the host system.
-The attacker can thus exfiltrate sensitive data such as configuration files, secrets, or user data stored on the appliance.
-The vulnerability violates the principle of least privilege by allowing the export subsystem to access arbitrary filesystem locations based on user input.
-Exploitation does not require user interaction but does require authentication and API access.
-The vulnerability is fixed in Frigate version 0.16.2.
-The CVSS v3.1 score is 7.7 (high severity), reflecting network attack vector, low attack complexity, low privileges required, no user interaction, and high confidentiality impact with no integrity or availability impact.
-No known exploits are currently reported in the wild.
+This user-supplied path is copied verbatim into the publicly served clips directory without proper validation or sanitization.
+Consequently, a low-privilege user with API access can exploit this to read arbitrary files residing on the host system by tricking the export process into copying sensitive files into the public directory before cleanup occurs.
+The vulnerability hinges on a race condition during the file copying process, which must be exploited within a short time window.
+This attack vector enables an adversary to escalate from merely viewing camera footage to exfiltrating sensitive data such as configuration files, secrets, or user data stored on the appliance.
+The flaw violates the principle of least privilege by allowing the export subsystem to access arbitrary paths.
+The vulnerability has a CVSS 3.1 base score of 7.7, reflecting high severity due to network attack vector, low attack complexity, and significant confidentiality impact without affecting integrity or availability.
+The issue is resolved in Frigate version 0.16.2.
+No known exploits have been reported in the wild as of the publication date.
+The vulnerability requires authentication but no user interaction beyond API access.
+This makes it a critical concern for environments where multiple users have API privileges.
+The vulnerability underscores the importance of strict input validation and access controls in software handling sensitive data exports.

 Potential Impact